hands-on-cloud/hands-on.cloud/hugo/content/Top Serverless Frameworks For Serverless Applications Development/index.md

 Most interesting features of the project:

-* Version Control System integrations
+* Version Control System integrations.
-* Project Builds
+* Project Builds.
-* Project Deployments
+* Project Deployments.
-* Viewing Function Logs
+* Viewing Function Logs.
-* Testing your Function
+* Testing your Function.
-* Managing your Project Dependencies
+* Managing your Project Dependencies.
-* Managing and Customizing Function Permissions
+* Managing and Customizing Function Permissions.
-* Managing your Function Configurations
+* Managing your Function Configurations.
-* Pros of SLAppForge Sigma
+* Pros of SLAppForge Sigma.

-#### Pros of SLAppForge Sigma
+#### Pros of SLAppForge Sigma.

-* Completely browser-based
+* Completely browser-based.
-* Incremental deployments
+* Incremental deployments.
-* Integration with lots of AWS services
+* Integration with lots of AWS services.
-* Near-zero configurations
+* Near-zero configurations.
-* Rich support for NodeJS
+* Rich support for NodeJS.
-* Super-fast testing
+* Super-fast testing.

-### Zappa
+### Zappa.

 For fans of Python and Flask I can not mention [Zeappa](https://github.com/Miserlou/Zappa) Framework.
 It makes it super easy to build and deploy serverless, event-driven Python applications using AWS Lambda + API Gateway.